Anatomy & Physiology - Body Systems

 The Skeletal System

 The branches of science that will help you understand the body parts and functions are anatomy and physiology.
-Anatomy deals with the study of the human body (the component parts, structure and position) and physiology the study of how the body functions.
+Anatomy deals with the study of the human body (the components, structure and position) and physiology is the study of how the body functions.

 The Skeletal System

-Component parts of a synovial joint
+Parts of a synovial joint

-A bursa is a small sac formed in connective tissue lined by a synovial membrane and containing a small amount of synovial fluid.
-It is situated between moving parts, often between tendon and bone, to prevent rubbing.
+A bursa is a small sac formed in connective tissue lined by a synovial membrane containing a small amount of synovial fluid.
+It is situated between moving parts, often between the tendon and bone, to prevent rubbing.